soluk/Getting-and-Cleaning-Data/CodeBook.md

 In steps 3-5, `tidy` is created by selecting from `data` the mean and standard deviation columns and is the working table in which the script relabels its columns using descriptive variables.

 Finally, in step 6 `averages` uses `tidy` to create a new independent data set with the average of each variable for each activity and each subject.

+## Codebook update
+As mentioned above, `activity` has been replaced with a description, which can be of:
+1 WALKING
+2 WALKING_UPSTAIRS
+3 WALKING_DOWNSTAIRS
+4 SITTING
+5 STANDING
+6 LAYING

+The remaning data variables represent the average/mean of their respective original variables, grouped by activity and subject.